gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Console upgrade

 When attached to a terminal, Gradle will now show you a _build summary_ and more detailed _work-in-progress_.
-The build summary tells you how much of the task graph has been completed, and a measure of how much of the graph could be avoided.
+The build summary tells you how much of the task graph has been completed.
 The work-in-progress section tells you which tasks are being processed.
 It gets much more interesting when you turn on `--parallel`.

 If you encounter any problems, use the `--console plain` option and please file an issue with your environment and terminal information.